pkali/scorch_src/MANUAL_EN.md

 Select options with cursor keys or a joystick.

+The [TAB] key, and on the Atari 5200 console the [5] controller key change the color of the mountains.

 The [RETURN] key or a joystick button moves to the next screen.

 ## 2. Entering the name of players and selecting the level of computer-controlled players